contentjet/contentjet-ui/README.md

 A React based front end for contentjet, a powerful headless API-first CMS.

-Contentjet is composed of 2 discreet applications, the backend API [contentjet-api][1] and the frontend HTML user interface contentjet-ui (this repository).
+Contentjet is composed of 2 discreet applications, the backend API [contentjet-api][contentjet-api] and the frontend HTML user interface contentjet-ui (this repository).

+For more information and hosting documentation please visit **[contentjet.github.io](contentjet)**.

 ## Development